FlintHill/SUAS-Competition/README.md

 This should print something like ```3.1.0```.
 If you get an error, that means that you did not install OpenCV correctly.

+### Installing Other Dependencies

+All libraries except SimpleWebSocketServer will install when you run ```bash ./install.sh```.
+To install SimpleWebSocketServer, clone https://github.com/FlintHill/simple-websocket-server and run a pip install command.

 ## Usage

 ### Using MAVProxy